zeroDivisible/zeroDivisible.github.io/content/blog/gradle-adding-new-sourcesets-recognized-from-intellij-idea.md

 }
 ```

-This ads a ``funcTest`` Gradle task (of type ``Test``) and configures classpath for it.
+This ads a ``funcTest`` task (of type ``Test``) and configures classpath for it.
 Name doesn't need to match the name of previously created sourceSet as the biding part happens in ``sourceSets.funcTest.output.classesDir``.
-If it matches though, it will easilly show the relationship between those two.
-As usual with Gradle, you can run new task by typing
+Invoking that task then is as simple as:

 ```
 gradle funcTest